sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/274_1_exact_and_v5_matching_criteria.md

 # 274.1. exact and v5 matching criteria
-Created Sunday 24 September 2022
+Created Saturday 24 September 2022

 ## Situation
 React Router v5 matching criteria is not very intuitive.
 But it is simple: